Sentinel program: Bases

 There were a total of seventeen bases in the Sentinel deployment.
 Most of these were near cities: Fairbanks, Honolulu, Seattle, San Francisco, Los Angeles, Salt Lake City, Dallas, Chicago, Detroit, Boston, New York, Washington DC, and Albany, Georgia.
 In addition, four bases in the Midwest were positioned primarily to protect the US missile fields, at Malmstrom, Grand Forks, Warren, and Whiteman Air Force Bases.

 Each site was based around its MSR and housed the Missile Site Data Processor below it, together forming the Missile Site Control Building.
 Depending on their location, the MSRs would be equipped to look in several directions.
 For instance, the MSR in Los Angeles was designed to look north only, while the one in Seattle looked north and west.
 Those located near US missile fields looked in all four directions, as they were expected to come under attack by both ICBMs and SLBMs, which could come from any direction.
 Hawaii was in a similar situation, as there was no obvious direction that the attack would come from.

 Although the primary weapon in the Sentinel system was Spartan, any base near a PAR or missile field also hosted Sprint.
-The Hawaii base was the exception; lacking a PAR, the long-range Spartan would not have enough warning time to be used, so this site was based solely on Sprint.
+The Hawaii base was the exception; lacking a PAR, the long-range Spartan would not have enough warning time to be fired, so this site was based solely on Sprint.
 Spartan-based sites offered protection over a very large area; the "footprint" of the Whiteman base, roughly centered in the continental US, covered the area from just south of Chicago to the Gulf of Mexico, and from the middle of Illinois in the east to the Texas panhandle in the west.
 The limited northward extent was primarily due to the detection range of the PARs not leaving enough time to intercept warheads attacking northern targets.